excalibur1234/pacui/README.md

 ![Screenshot 01](https://s27.postimg.org/oy4cz7z2r/Untitled.png)

-Installing the package "cantata" from the Manjaro repositories:
+Installing the package "cantata" from system repositories:

 ![Screenshot 02](https://s3.postimg.org/xvgqwhe1f/install.gif)

 ## Installation

-Simply install the stable version of PacUI from the Manjaro repositories:
+In Manjaro, you can simply install the stable version of PacUI:
 ```
 sudo pacman -S pacui
 ```

-Alternatively, you can also install the latest version of PacUI:
+Alternatively, you can also install the latest version of PacUI from the AUR:
 ```
 yaourt -S pacui-git
 ```